jacobobryant/platypub/themes/default/README.md

 #### Option 1: develop from within Platypub

 Run Platypub, go to the Sites tab, click "preview."
-Edit `render-site` to make changes.
+Edit theme files, save, and refresh the page to make changes.

 Note that the newsletter signup form will not work; to test that you'll need to use option 2.

 #### Option 2: develop with `netlify dev`

- - Go to the Sites page on Platypub and click "export" to download an `input.edn` file.
+ 1. Go to the Sites page on Platypub and click "export" to download an `input.edn` file.
 Copy it to this directory.
- - Run `npm install`
- - Run `./task dev`
+ 2. Run `bb dev`

 This will open a browser tab to `localhost:8888` with your site.
-Whenever you make a change to `render-site` and save the file, the site will be regenerated.
+Whenever you save a file, the site will be regenerated.
 You'll need to hit refresh in the browser tab manually.

 If you want to update the site/newsletter/post data, you'll need to export the `input.edn` file again.